gruszczy/gruszczy/docs/Magic/cleric.md

 **Duration:** 2 turns

-**Range:** N/A
+**Range:** 120'

 ### Description
-- Causes a target within 120’ to flee for the duration unless they save versus spells.
+- The target can only take move actions.
+A successful save negates.
 ## Cause Light Wounds
 **Level:** 1